-While Kublai Khan sat at his capital in Dadu (modern-day Beijing) and brooded over his fleet's misfortunes, the samurai waited for the bakufu (military government) in Kamakura to reward them for their valor.
+While Kublai Khan sat at his capital in Dadu (modern-day Beijing) and brooded over his fleet's misfortunes, the samurai waited for the bakufu in Kamakura to reward them for their valor.
 Customarily, samurai who performed well in domestic battles were granted a share of the land or goods seized from their defeated foe.

 In the case of the invasion, however, there were no spoils to dole out; the invaders came from outside of Japan, and left no booty behind.
 The bakufu had no way to pay the thousands of samurai who had fought to fend off the Mongols.

-Takesaki Suenaga took the unusual step of traveling for two months to Kamakura to plead his case in person.
+Takesaki Suenaga took the unusual step of traveling for two months to the Kamakura shogun's court to plead his case in person.
 Suenaga was rewarded with a prize horse and stewardship of a Kyushu island estate for his pains.
 Of the estimated 10,000 samurai who fought, only 120 received any reward at all.

 This did not endear the Kamakura government to the vast majority of the samurai, to say the least.
 Even as Suenaga was staying at the court, making his case, Kublai Khan sent a six-man delegation to demand that the Japanese emperor travel to Dadu and kowtow to him.
 The Japanese responded by beheading the Chinese diplomats, a terrible infringement of the Mongol law against abusing emissaries.